Skip to content

 Attributes are a central part of distinguishing different SKUs from each other, but also different products from each other.
 Attributes can be a list of terms, a number, or an interval.
 Typical examples include Color, Height, and Size.

 Any property that would make sense for a user to filter on should be created as an attribute.
 Since attributes can be created as domain filters, it is also a good idea to model instock as an attribute.
-Attributes can also be assigned search relevance, such that a match with the text in the attribute has the specified weight.
-In case the data should not be used as a facet, domain filter, boostable sorting, or be searchable, then it is better to add it to metadata.
+Attributes can also be assigned search relevance, so that a match with the text in the attribute has the specified weight.

 Note